dashjoin/platform/dashjoin-docs/docs/development-production.md

 ```

 Yarn is a JavaScript package manager, that will retrieve the latest version of the library and all other required components.
 Depending on your internet connection speed, this command might take a while to complete.
-Now we can start the development webserver that will run on port 3000:
+Now we can start the development webserver that will run on port 3000 (note that this is not supported in a cloud tenant as the dev port is not reachable over the Internet):

 ```
 yarn rsbuild dev